anoncoder555/logistic_growth/README.md

 $N(t)$ = 4.37 × 10<sup>24</sup>

 **Population Size Under Logistic Growth:** \
-Under logistic growth, the population growth has reached its maximum size as limited by carrying capacityt at $t$ = 4980 minutes.
-Therefore the population size predicted under logistic growth at $t$ = 4980 minutes is equal to the carrying capacity.
+Under logistic growth, the population has reached its maximum size, as limited by carrying capacity, at $t$ = 4980 minutes.
+Therefore, the population size predicted under logistic growth at $t$ = 4980 minutes is equal to the carrying capacity.

 $N(t)$ = 5.979 × 10<sup>10</sup>

-astronocially large - exponential growth - no limit to resources/ population size. consistent with growth with biological resitrictions.
+**Comparison of Population Sizes:** \

+The population size predicted under exponential growth (4.37 × 10<sup>24</sup>) is much greater than the population size predicted under logistic growth (5.979 × 10<sup>10</sup>).
+The exponential growth population size is astronomically large, which is expected as exponential growth assumes the population grows without limit due to infinite resources in the absences of a carrying capacity.
+In contrast, the logistic growth population size is much smaller and more realistic.
+Under logistic growth, population size is limited by density dependant factors such that population growth slows as resources become scarce.
+Logistic growth estimations are much more consistent with growth under biological restrictions.

 ### Q3 Add an R script to your repository that makes a graph comparing the exponential and logistic growth curves (using the same parameter estimates you found).
 Upload this graph to your repo and include it in the **README.md** file so it can be viewed in the repo homepage.